What to Expect When You’re Expecting Your First Period

 Ellie, 29, had her first period arrive at a D of E exhibition when she was 14.
 She explained, “I had some pads on me luckily, but had to hide my knickers and then throw them away when I had the chance, it was mortifying!”

 Amy, 23, and her mum thought her first period called for celebration.
-She said, “I called my mum to tell her and she drove to
+She said, “I called my mum to tell her and she drove to school, and bought me flowers.”
+Flowers are lovely, and we think everyone should treat themselves on the day of their first period.
+Your body & mind are working hard to transition from girlhood to womanhood, and that’s something worth celebrating!

 Bear in mind that (nearly) all women and people with periods have been through this experience, too.
 You’re not alone, so talk to the women available to you, whether that’s your mum, a teacher or a friend.
 You may also wish to download a period tracking app to help you better understand your cycle when your period does arrive.
-At &SISTERS HQ, our favourites are Clue, Flo and Ovia.

 If you’re nervous about inserting a tampon at first, it may help to know that there is a range of products available, many of which don’t involve inserting anything into your vagina.
 There are also quite a few vaginal options available for when you feel ready, to help keep you leak-free even when playing sport or swimming.
 Applicator tampons, non-applicator tampons, liners, pads, period cups and period knickers can all effectively protect against leaks during your period.

 We designed our ‘my first period’ box to help you prepare for your first period in the healthiest, most comfortable way possible.
 Designed by the mother-daughter duo behind the &SISTERS brand, each colourfully designed box comes complete with ‘my first period’ informational cards, a compact mirror to help with tampon insertion, a canvas zip bag to take to school, and a range of our 100% organic cotton period products, perfect for a gentle introduction to period care.
-What’s more, we’ve vowed to donate 10% of all profits to charities tackling period poverty around the world, so your first period will do some good for your fellow sisters, too.
+What’s more, we’ve vowed to donate 10% of all profits to charities tackling period poverty around the world, so your first period will do some good for your fellow menstruators, too.

 If you have any questions about our teen pack, our products or anything to do with periods, we’re always here to help.
 Feel free to send us a DM on Instagram, or email us at firstname.lastname@example.org.